 One of Tanzanite’s properties is that it has a similar hardness to an emerald, but is less brittle.
-In order to preserve its beauty, simple precautions should be taken, such as avoiding wearing tanzanite during activities that inflict excessive wear and tear.
-Tanzanite is ideally suited for occasional wear in dress rings, earrings, and necklaces.
+In order to preserve its beauty, simple precautions should be taken, such as avoiding wearing Tanzanite during activities that inflict excessive wear and tear.
+Tanzanite is ideally suited to be worn for special occasions in dress rings, earrings, and necklaces.

-Mining is conducted through underground mining and there many large, medium and small, artisanal mining operations in the Merelani district.
-This includes complexly structured mining and distribution systems for tanzanite which have evolved over time.
+The extraction of the rough Tanzanite stone is conducted through underground mining.
+There are many large, medium and small, artisanal mining operations in the Merelani district.
+This includes complexly structured mining and distribution systems for Tanzanite which have evolved over time.
 Once gem crystals are mined, they are taken to local brokers in the nearby town of Arusha, where they are sold/traded and mostly exported for cutting and distribution.

 Extensive geological research indicates that the chances of finding tanzanite in another part of the world are “less than one in a million.”

 Tanzanite is the birthstone for December.
-In 2002, the AGTA (American Gem Trade Association) added to its’ list of birthstones that had been unchanged since 1912.
+In 2002, the AGTA (American Gem Trade Association) added the precious stone to its list of birthstones that had been unchanged since 1912.
 They announced that Tanzanite is the birthstone for the month of December.
-But irrespective of their month of birth, Tanzania’s Maasai women are honored with blue and violet beads when they are blessed with childbirth – this bestows upon their children a healthy and prosperous life.
-So, following in this tradition, the gift of tanzanite on the birth of a bay uniquely symbolizes new beginnings and pays tribute to those who have shown the greatest of loves by becoming a parent.
+However, irrespective of the month of their birth, Tanzania’s Maasai women are honored with blue and violet beads when blessed with childbirth – this bestows upon their children a healthy and prosperous life.
+Following in this tradition, the gift of Tanzanite on the birth of a baby uniquely symbolizes new beginnings and pays tribute to those who have shown the greatest of love by becoming a parent.

 All our Tanzanite Experience stores offer duty-free shopping.

-Please note that you will be required to produce your passport and this offer is only applicable to non-Tanzanians.
+Please note that you will be required to produce your passport and the copy of the stamp at your arrival in Tanzania.
+This offer is only applicable to foreigners and non-resident.

-The Tanzanite Experience has its own mine and follows a code of strict ethical mining and best practice.
-This ensures that the best of the Tanzanite’s properties are preserved.
+The Tanzanite Experience has its own mine and follows a strict code of ethical mining and best practice.
+This ensures that the best of the Tanzanite’s attributes are preserved.

 From 1967, an estimated two million carats of Tanzanite were extracted before the mines were nationalized by the Tanzanian government in 1971.